jordiqui/revolution/README.md

 ordering during search.
 The following UCI options control this system:

 - `Experience Enabled`: enables or disables the experience feature (default `true`).
-- `Experience File`: name of the file where the experience data is stored (default `revolution.ccz`; legacy `.bin` files are converted automatically and saved in compressed form).
+- `Experience File`: name of the file where the experience data is stored (default `experience.exp`; legacy `.bin` files are converted automatically to this format).
 - `Experience Readonly`: if `true`, no changes are written to the file.
 - `Experience Prior`: uses stored experience to bias root move ordering.
 - `Experience Width`: number of principal moves to consider (1–20).
 - `Experience Eval Weight`: weighting of evaluation when ordering moves (0–10).
 - `Experience Min Depth`: minimum depth required to store a move (4–64).
 - `Experience Max Moves`: maximum number of moves saved per position (1–100).
+- `Experience Book`: if `true`, use the experience file as an opening book.
+- `Experience Book Max Moves`: limit of moves considered when using the experience book (1–100, default 100).
+- `Experience Book Min Depth`: minimum depth required for a move to be used from the experience book (1–255, default 4).

 The file is loaded at engine startup and updated after each game if `Experience Readonly` is disabled.